Schelbert197/portfolio/_portfolio_featured/frontier.md

 If the map size is large, and the scoring algorithm benefits from a fixed sample size, then a list of frontiers uniformly sampled can be generated and used in place of the full list of frontiers using the provided sample function.

 #### Distance-based Selection
-The initial "naive" approach was to have the robot simply select a frontier that is closest to its "viewpoint".
+The initial "naive" approach was to have the robot simply select a frontier that is closest to its "viewpoint" which is a point slightly in front of the robot.
 The purpose of the viewpoint is to encourage the robot to keep moving forward in a greedy depth-first approach.
 Once the robot hits a dead end, it then selects the next closest frontier.
 If the robot get's stuck, this algorithm exploits the "spin" motion in Nav2's recovery behaviors to hopefully choose a different frontier and successfully create a path.

 Mathematically, if we consider each candidate frontier cell location $f$ within $F = [f_1, f_2, ..., f_n]$ and $D(f_i)$ is the euclidean distance between the robot and frontier $f_i$ in map space, then the equation becomes: